"Young Bloods" Entrepreneurial Club Austin, Texas

 Mr. Sekora entered the University of Michigan at age 15, where he received his B.S. in Physics, and then attended Miami University, where he received his M.S.
 In 1979, Sekora was recruited by the CIA as an Intelligence Officer within the Office of Technical Services.
 In 1982, he transferred to the Naval Intelligence Support Center in Washington, D.C., to serve as a program manager of a new intelligence system.
 In 1983, Michael transferred to the Defense Intelligence Agency (DIA), where he created and directed the Socrates Project under the Reagan administration.
 The Socrates mission was to determine the source of U.S. competitiveness problems and to develop a solution.

-After his years in government, Michael Sekora, as president of TSP, Inc. and Quadrifrons, Inc. – spin-off companies from the Socrates Project – went on to develop technology strategies for America's largest and most prestigious companies as well as national planning systems for allied countries.
+After his years in government, Michael Sekora, as president of TSP, Inc., and Quadrifrons, Inc., – spinoff companies from the Socrates Project – developed technology strategies for America's largest and most prestigious companies as well as national planning systems for allied countries.
 His work has provided critical support to private companies and regional and national governments as they engaged in economic and security conflicts that dictate survival and growth or demise.

 As an author and a speaker, Michael Sekora draws from years of experience developing and executing technology strategies in economic, military, and counter-terrorism conflicts, and provides audiences with insight on what is required to win.
 Michael Sekora provides a Napoleon-like understanding of how technology maneuvers can be woven into technology strategies that will enable domination over competition in this new, highly volatile, technology-based world.